Tarapur Atomic Power Station: Current status

 T.A.P.S.-1 & 2 were shut down in 2020 following the explosion at T.A.P.S.-1.
 Later cracks were found in the primary recirculation system in both units.
 Restart of the two units was planned for Nov.
 2024 after replacement of the damaged parts.
 This will increase the operational life of the older BWR units by an additional 10 years.
 The parts are to be delivered from Italy says plant director Mulkalwar.
-As of June 2025, the reactors remaine defunct.
+As of June 2025, the reactors remained defunct.
 T.A.P.S.-3 & 4 are currently operational.

-On 16th February 2025, the chairman of the Adani group, Gautam Adani paid a visit to the plant seeking information about its history and working along with officials from adani power and adani green.
+On 16 February 2025, the chairman of the Adani group, Gautam Adani paid a visit to the plant seeking information about its history and working along with officials from adani power and adani green.
 In the wake of the budget 2025, and proposed changes in the nuclear liability act, and opening the nuclear power sector for private companies, this visit has attained significance.

+On 30 December 2025, Tarapur unit 1 achieved criticality after almost 6 years of life extension work.